Table of Contents

 If you have a similar experience, here are some things you might consider.

-14 Things to Do When a Cat Asks You for Help:
+What To Do When a Cat Asks You for Help

 1. Check Out the Cat